-Before plunging into an explanation of what is RAM, it needs to impress on the reader’s mind the importance of having fast-access memory in a computer system.
+Before plunging into an explanation of what RAM is, it needs to impress on the reader’s mind the importance of having fast-access memory in a computer system.
 A computer is quite similar to the human brain.
 It computes data, stores and retrieves information as well as sends out input and output signals to various input and output devices.
-Now, it is of practical importance to human beings to get a computer to “remember” certain things for a longer time period.
+Now, it is of practical importance to human beings to get a computer to “remember” certain things for a longer period.

-However, a computer needs someplace, where it can store temporary results, program instructions, and perform interim calculations.
-Thus, a computer needs available on hand a rough sheet of paper where it can store the in-between details of those computations it is presently working on.
+However, a computer needs someplace where it can store temporary results, program instructions, and perform interim calculations.
+Thus, a computer needs on hand a rough sheet of paper where it can store the in-between details of those computations it is presently working on.

 To store all this information and keep it secure, a computer requires some “memory”.
 It requires both “long term memory” as well as “short term memory”.
 It needs long term memory to retain information even after the electricity is removed from it, so it acts like a memory store.
 And it requires short term memory so that the computer can quickly recall what instructions were given moments ago or what calculations it was performing.
 Preferably, the short term memory should be a fast-access memory to save time.

 In this article, details of “short term memory” or RAM will be discussed.

 The full form of RAM is random access memory.
 It is a memory device that is located on the motherboard of a computer and is used as the area of memory where the computer temporarily stores its work.
 RAM is volatile, which means that the contents of memory can be erased when electricity is removed from it.
 You can both read and write to RAM.